jmstipanowich/Movie-Data-Repo/README.md

 * Take no more than 5 minutes to present.
 * Avoid technical jargon and explain the results in a clear, actionable way for non-technical audiences.

 We recommend using Google Slides, PowerPoint or Keynote to create your presentation slides.
-We recommend using Zoom to record your live presentation to a local video file ([instructions here]) - other options include Quicktime, PowerPoint, or Nimbus.
+We recommend using Zoom to record your live presentation to a local video file ([instructions here][]) - other options include Quicktime, PowerPoint, or Nimbus.
 Video files must be under 500 MB and formatted as 3GP, ASF, AVI, FLV, M4V, MOV, MP4, MPEG, QT, or WMV.

-### Blog Post

-Your blog post is your opportunity to communicate to a wider audience about your project or what you've learned while doing it.
-The target audience is your peers in the broader data science community.
-Refer to the [blogging guidelines][] for blog requirements and ideas.

 ## Getting Started